Authored by the expert who managed and guided the team behind the Austria Property Pack

 How will new infrastructure projects affect property prices in Vienna over 5 years?

-The three major infrastructure projects most likely to influence Vienna property prices over the next five years are the U2/U5 metro expansion, the ongoing Nordbahnviertel urban development in the 2nd district, and the continued build-out of Seestadt Aspern in the 22nd district.
+The three major infrastructure and urban-development projects most likely to affect Vienna property prices over 5 years are the U2/U5 metro expansion, Nordbahnviertel, and the wider Seestadt and eastern growth corridor in Donaustadt.

 How will population growth and other factors impact property values in Vienna in 5 years?